True geographic pole

-Located near Amundsen-Scott South Pole Station.
+The ceremonial pole is located near Amundsen-Scott South Pole Station.
 A red and white striped barber pole capped with a metallic chromium globe.
 Surrounding the barber pole are 12 flags representing the original Antarctic Treaty signatories.
-The barber pole was originally placed on the geographic pole, but this pole moves 10 metres per year.
+The barber pole was originally placed on the geographic pole, but this pole moves 10 m per year.

 Geographic or true directions

 North-south is along any meridian and east-west is along any parallel, because of the way the graticule has been defined.
 These lines are perpendicular except at the poles.
 The direction determined by the orientation of the graticule is called geographic or true direction.
-True north is therefore the direction towards the north geographic pole.
+True north is the direction towards the north geographic pole.